ChaoticWeg/c_irc/README.md

 ### Overview

-**UPDATE 9 MAY 2017**: As of 10:53 pm, this project has been submitted for grading.
+**UPDATE 17 NOV 2017**: This project was submitted on May 9, 2017, and received an A.

 ### Project Structure